lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 But what about when you actually want to start data collection?

-At that point, you will "submit" your study for approval by Lookit staff.
+At that point, you will "submit" your study for approval by CHS staff.
 We won't practice this piece, but so you know what to expect, you can look through the
 :ref:`information about submitting your study <study status>`.

 .. admonition:: Why the manual approval process?

-   From a participant's standpoint, Lookit is a unified platform, even though there are studies from a variety of research labs.
+   From a participant's standpoint, Children Helping Science is a unified platform, even though there are studies from a variety of research labs.
 This is great for participant recruitment!
 But it also means we're all sharing a reputation.
 Someone else's study that upsets or (without adequate precautions) deceives children, that baffles parents, or that just doesn't work will affect how interested families are in your study, too.
-Based on our early experience with researchers using Lookit, we strongly expect that a quick review will catch substantive issues often enough to be worth putting everyone through.
+Based on our early experience with researchers using CHS, we strongly expect that a quick review will catch substantive issues often enough to be worth putting everyone through.
 If you are making changes to an existing study, review is either not required (if only changing certain fields like the age range/eligibility criteria) or is very quick.

 Create some data to play with (Internal studies)
 --------------------------------------------------------

-Because we don't want to clog up the production server with fake responses from researchers trying out Lookit, we'll do this section on the staging server, which is a separate sandbox environment that looks a lot like Lookit but doesn't have any real participant data.
+Because we don't want to clog up the production server with fake responses from researchers trying out CHS, we'll do this section on the staging server, which is a separate sandbox environment that looks a lot like CHS but doesn't have any real participant data.
 This is also where we try out new features before deploying them to production.

 Go ahead and create an experimenter account on the staging server following the :ref:`login directions <staging server>`.
 If you did the first part of the tutorial, you'll already have a participant account on the staging server - use a different email address for your staging experimenter account.

 First, let's actually participate in another study!
-Go to the **staging** server studies page, `<https://lookit-staging.mit.edu/studies/>`_, and select the study "Apples to oranges."
+Go to the **staging** server studies page, `<https://babieshelpingscience.com/studies/>`_, and select the study "Apples to oranges."
 This is a short study just to demo the data collection process.
 You can participate using your experimenter account; you may need to make a child profile and/or fill out a demographic survey before participating.
 Proceed all the way through this study!

 Now switch back to the Experimenter interface.
-Note: you can toggle between Lookit (the participant-facing section) and Experimenter (the researcher-facing section) at any time via the top navbar if you are logged in as an experimenter:
+Note: you can toggle between the participant-facing and "Experimenter" (researcher-facing) sections of the Children Helping Science website at any time via the top navbar if you are logged in as an experimenter:

 .. image:: _static/img/tutorial/lookit_view.png
     :alt: Participant-facing Apples and Oranges detail page